 South Australia’s work health and safety (WHS) laws are aligned with New South Wales, Queensland, Tasmania, the Australian Capital Territory, the Northern Territory and the Commonwealth.
 Doing so provides workers with the same standard of health and safety protection regardless of where they work, or the work they do.
-There are several key principles of the laws which are consistent with long-established and familiar work health and safety principles.
-Below is a brief explanation of each key term that you will often come across.
+There are several key principles of the laws which are consistent with long-established and familiar WHS principles.
+Below is a brief explanation of some of the common key terms.

 - ensure there is no health or safety risk with the structure they design for those who construct, alter, convert, fit out, commission, maintain, refurbish, renovate, repair, demolish, dismantle, or dispose of the structure